DeGefen/BigData/content/Questions/Questions.md

 - C) Unlimited capacity
 - D) Manual failover only
 ?
-- Amswer: D) Manual failover only
+- Answer: D) Manual failover only
 Explanation: AWS global infrastructure is designed for high availability and automatic failover, not manual failover.
 See: [[AWS Cloud Services]]

 Question: Which AWS service is a managed NoSQL database?